Harry Maguire mentions Cristiano Ronaldo when quizzed about heavy fan criticism

 - Compared experience to criticisms of Ronaldo

 WHAT HAPPENED?
-Maguire has come under fire at multiple points this campaign for his defensive frailties for Man Utd, but the defender was quick to dismiss the effects it has had on him.
-He admitted it came with the territory of being a professional and pointed to constant comments made about "one of the greatest" in Ronaldo.
+England and Manchester United defender Maguire has come under fire at multiple points this campaign for his defensive frailties for his club, but he was quick to dismiss the effects it has had on him.
+He admitted it came with the territory of being a professional and pointed to constant comments made about "one of the greatest" in his club team-mate Ronaldo.

 WHAT THEY SAID: "Cristiano Ronaldo is one of the greatest players to play football and I have seen him criticised day in day out," Maguire argued.
 "It is part of the game.
 I have great belief in myself.
 I go on the training pitch, work as hard as I can, give my all and it gives me the chance to perform at the best level.
 I want to play every week for my club and I will fight to get to where I want to be."